FraserThompson/dunedinsound.com/src/content/page/info/index.md

 In case you're curious.

 - Custom binaural headset: Two electret microphones, modified to withstand higher volumes without distorting, shoved into a pair of earplugs, and wired up to a battery box.
 They go in my ears and record sound with the added benefit of protecting my hearing somewhat.
 This is how I get decent sounding recordings without setting anything up or talking to the sound person.
-- Panasonic G85 micro four-thirds camera with vintage M42 mount lenses, usually an Asahi Pentax 50mm 1.4 (the one with the radioactive element).
+- Panasonic S5 camera with an assortment of pocketable lenses, often vintage M42 mount lenses (Asahi Pentax 50mm 1.4 is my favourite).
-- Panasonic GX850 as a b-cam for multi-angle video.
+- Panasonic GX850 or Panasonic G85 as a b-cam for multi-angle video.
 - Roland R-05 portable recorder.
 Built in mics are okay as a backup.

 My recording rig is wearable, so I can just stand in the audience and get a pretty good recording.
 Also, unlike a recording from the soundboard my recordings capture exactly what it sounded like from the audience, which can be really good or really bad or anywhere in between.